esyede/rakit/packages/docs/data/views/home.md

 <a id="view-composers"></a>
 ## View Composers

-View composers are callbacks or class methods called when a view is rendered.
+View composers are closures called every time a view is rendered.
 Useful for injecting data into views automatically.

 <a id="defining-composer"></a>
 ### Defining Composer

-**In `application/start.php` or `application/routes.php`:**
+**In `application/composers.php`:**

 ```php
 // Composer for single view